Pay TV Satellite Dishes and Antennas Policy

 In most cases obtaining heritage, local council and body corporate approval is the responsibility of the service provider.

-This policy applies to all tenants living in properties owned and managed by FACS, including tenants of the Aboriginal Housing Office.
+This policy applies to all tenants living in properties owned and managed by DCJ, including tenants of the Aboriginal Housing Office.

 3. Policy statement